digideskio/myJblog/contents/english/2015-07-16-vocabulary.md

 a cunning or skillful act or scheme intended to deceive or outwit someone.

 > he's a double-dealer capable if any mean trick.

+more:

+> There are however a few tricks to using it.

 ## potential

 adj. 潛在的